godaddy/engineering/_posts/2019-07-19-secrets-gpg-blackbox-docker-an-experimental-approach.md

 - A private key kept for yourself,
 - A public key which you give to the....public. (i.e, other entities which you want to communicate with).
 - Assume Alice has generated a GPG public/private keypair, (often just denoted as a GPG keypair).
-- Alice can encrypt a message (i.e, the plaintext) using her private key which will only be readable once the other party, Bob, decrypts the encrypted message (i.e, the ciphertext) using Alice's public key.
-Bob knows the message is from Alice because only Alice's public key would be able to decrypt this ciphertext into something intelligible by Bob.
+- Alice can send a message to Bob by encrypting a message (i.e, plaintext) with Bob's public key.
+Only Bob can decrypt this message since he has the corresponding private key.
-- Bob can send an important message to Alice by encrypting a message using Alice's public key.
+- Bob can send a message to Alice by encrypting a message using Alice's public key.
+Only Alice can decrypt this message because she has the corresponding private key.
-- Alice can then retrieve the plaintext message by decrypting with the ciphertext with her private key.
-Since Alice's public key is uniquely paired with her private key (assuming a sound key generation protocol), only Alice can decypt this message.
+- But the question remains about how Alice and Bob can verify the authenticity and integrity of the message.
+- Alice can first construct the following:
+  1. plain original message (i.e, "Hey, what's up?")
+  2. A signed secure hash of the original message using her private key
+  3. hashing algortihm details (i.e, SHA256)
+- Alice can combine all of these individual pieces and encrypt it with Bob's public key, then send the result to Bob.
+- Once Bob decrypts the received message he can has three pieces.
+- Bob can verify the authenticity and integrity by first computing a secure hash based off the algorithm details sent by Alice of the plain original message, followed by using Alice's public key to verify the signed hash which was received.
+If the received signed hash and the computed hash match, the message was not tampered with.
+Also, since only Alice's private key could be used generate the received signed hash, Bob knows this message is actually from Alice.

 There are a few algorithms which support asymmetric encryption/decryption.
 A prominent one is RSA.
 We'll be using GPG to create RSA public/private key pairs which will then be used by Blackbox to handle encrypting/decrypting our secrets.
 The secrets are placed in version control.